 What Is A Portable AC Unit?

 These are floor units that usually have 4 caster wheels.
 You can roll it around to the best available location.
-You will want to choose by a window and close to the electrical cord access port for the ac unit plug.
-A modern air-conditioned tent will accommodate this.
+You will want to choose by a window and close to the electrical port.

 Using A Portable Air Conditioner

-- Keep this unit away from the tent doors and main windows to reduce sand intake by the portable AC unit.
-Make sure to install the ventilation kit and setup to filter intaking sand.
+• Keep this unit away from the tent doors and main windows to reduce sand intake by the portable AC unit.
+Make sure to install ventilation kit and setup to filter intaking sand.

 What Is A Window Unit Air Conditioner?